-- Understand and apply legal terminology, principles and conceptsEconomic activity between households and firms - Apply legal principles to actual and/or hypothetical scenarios, explore solutions to legal problems, and form reasoned conclusions - Analyse the institutions that make laws and understand the way in which individuals can engage in and influence law reform - Understand legal rights and responsibilities, and the eff effectiveness of the protection of rights in Australia - Analyse the methods and institutions that determine criminal cases and resolve civil disputes propose and analyse reforms to the legal system to enable the principles of justice to be achieved
+- · Understand and apply legal terminology, principles and conceptsEconomic activity between households and firms - Apply legal principles to actual and/or hypothetical scenarios, explore solutions to legal problems, and form reasoned conclusions - Analyse the institutions that make laws and understand the way in which individuals can engage in and influence law reform - Understand legal rights and responsibilities, and the eff effectiveness of the protection of rights in Australia - Analyse the methods and institutions that determine criminal cases and resolve civil disputes propose and analyse reforms to the legal system to enable the principles of justice to be achieved

-The Victorian justice system, which includes the criminal and civil justice systems, aims to protect the rights of individuals, and uphold the principles of justice: fairness, equality, and access.
-Students examine the methods and institutions in the justice system and consider their appropriateness in determining criminal cases and resolving civil disputes.
-Students consider the Magistrates' Court, County Court and Supreme Court within the Victorian court hierarchy, as well as other Victorian legal institutions and bodies available to assist with cases.
-Students explore matters such as the rights available to an accused and to victims in the criminal justice system, the roles of the judge, jury, legal practitioners and the parties, and the ability of sanctions and remedies to achieve their purposes.
-Students investigate the extent to which the principles of justice are upheld in the justice system.
-They discuss recent reforms from the past four years and recommended reforms to enhance the ability of the justice system to achieve the principles of justice.
+The Victorian justice system, which includes the criminal and civil justice systems, aims to protect the rights of individuals and uphold the principles of justice: fairness, equality and access.
+In this unit, students examine the methods and institutions in the criminal and civil justice system, and consider their appropriateness in determining criminal cases and resolving civil disputes.
+Students consider the Magistrates' Court, County Court and Supreme Court within the Victorian court hierarchy, as well as other means and institutions used to determine and resolve cases.

-The study of Australia's laws and legal system involves an understanding of institutions that make and reform our laws, and the relationship between the Australian people, the Australian Constitution and law-making bodies.
-Students explore how the Australian Constitution establishes the law-making powers of the Commonwealth and state parliaments and protects the Australian people through structures that act as a check on parliament in law-making.
+The study of Australia's laws and legal system includes an understanding of institutions that make and reform our laws.
+In this unit, students explore how the Australian Constitution establishes the law-making powers of the Commonwealth and state parliaments, and how it protects the Australian people through structures that act as a check on parliament in law-making.
 Students develop an understanding of the significance of the High Court in protecting and interpreting the Australian Constitution.
-They investigate parliament and the courts, and the relationship between the two in law-making, and consider the roles of the individual, the media and law reform bodies in influencing law reform.
+They investigate parliament and the courts, and the relationship between the two in law-making, and consider the roles of the individual, the media and law reform bodies in influencing changes to the law, and past and future constitutional reform.

-Year 7 Year 8 Year 9 Year 10 Year 11 Year 12 Law & Order Legal Studies 1&2 Legal Studies 3&4 Legal Studies Civics & Citizenship Studies 1&2 30(4 Studies tudies Legal Studies 1&2 Acceleration Legal Studies 3&4 Acceleration
+Year 7 Year 8 Year 9 Year 10 Year 11 Year 12

+Legal Studies Law & Order Legal Studies 1&2 Legal Studies 3&4

+Civics & Citizenship

+Citizeristiip

+Legal Studies 1&2 Acceleration Legal Studies 3&4 Acceleration